 Try Pukka Turmeric Glow tea, Revitalise tea, Three Ginger tea and .

 Daily summer rituals for kapha

-Keep active and make the most of the energising sunshine!
+Keep active and make the most of the energizing sunshine!

 Try an invigorating massage or skin exfoliation to get the blood flowing.
-Using more energising oils such as Pukka’s Castor oil can help heat up the skin surface.
+Using more energizing oils such as Pukka’s Castor oil can help heat up the skin surface.